NZMSA/2023-Phase-2/data-science/2. Model Training and Evaluation/evaluating_classification.md

 ## Determining a Baseline Accuracy

-Let's say you were working on the popular [Titanic Dataset](https://www.kaggle.com/competitions/titanic/overview) where you had to determine if a person onboard survived or not from various information like gender, age, marriage status, salary, etc. And, we wanted to know if our model that has an $80\\%$ accuracy is good or not.
+Let's say you were working on the popular [Titanic Dataset](https://www.kaggle.com/competitions/titanic/overview) and you had to determine if a person onboard survived or not using various information like gender, age, marriage status, salary, etc. And, we wanted to know if our model that has an $80\\%$ accuracy is good or not.
 How would we do that?

 We know that this is a binary classification problem and that there are two outcomes: the passenger survived or died.
 Similar to a coin flip problem where we have a 50-50 chance of getting right, we could do the same here and set $50\\%$ as the worst model performance.
 Anything lower, we could trash the model and use a coin instead.